 In 107, during the reign of the brutal Emperor Trajan, St. Ignatius was sentenced to death because he refused to renounce the Christian faith.
 He was taken under guard to Rome where he was to be publicly executed by being devoured by wild beasts.
 During his journey from Antioch to Rome, he was taken through Asia Minor and Greece.
 As he traveled he wrote seven letters to encourage, instruct, and inspire the Christians in the communities along the way, and the texts of these letters survive to this day.
-They outline the orthodox Christian faith, and in these letter we find the term “catholic” being used to describe the whole Church.
+They outline the orthodox Christian faith, and in them we find the term “catholic” being used to describe the whole Church.
 These letters connect us to the early Church and to the unbroken, clear teaching of the Apostles which was given to them directly by Jesus Christ.

 St. Ignatius was not afraid of death, because he knew it had been defeated by Christ.
 He wrote to the disciples in Rome: "Permit me to imitate my suffering God ...
 I am God's wheat and I shall be ground by the teeth of beasts, that I may become the pure bread of Christ.”